hytopiagg/sdk/docs/server.pathfindingentitycontroller.pathfind.md

 </td><td>

-The speed of the entity.
+The speed of the entity (blocks per second).

 </td></tr>